 The European Union is not a state, but a unique partnership between European countries, known as Member States.
 Together they cover much of the European continent.
 The EU is home to over 446 million people, which corresponds to around 6 % of the world's population.
 Citizens of the EU Member States are also citizens of the European Union.

-The EU is currently made up of 28 countries.
-In June 2016 the United Kingdom voted to leave the EU.
+The EU is currently made up of 27 countries.
+In June 2016 the United Kingdom voted to leave the EU, and left in 2020.

-Look at the list of flags and country names on the right.
+Look at the list of flags and country names below.
 They are all European but they do not all belong to the European Union.
 From the list, identify which do.
 Once you have identified them, locate them on the map.
 If you need help, take a look at this website.

 Imagine you work for a tourist agency in Europe.
 Choose two EU countries that you know best and create a short summary aimed at tourists.
 For example, how many people live in them and what are their capital cities?
 What do they have to offer to visitors (food, culture, language and so on)?